Updated 15 May 2014. Current offers below on this page.

 But the visual aspect alone is insufficient for a proper identification.
 In fact, not a single Skowroneck harpsichord was ever delivered with phosphor bronze strings.
 It would be a shame and a waste of good material to change the red strings found in a used Skowroneck harpsichord into new brass strings on the basis of a misunderstanding.

-Since the workshop in Bremen has been in action for more than five decades, it occasionally happens that earlier Skowroneck harpsichords are being offered for re-sale.
-These instruments were all hand-made to the very highest standards and naturally, we have a strong interest that they are kept in a good state and end up in good hands.
+The workshop in Bremen has been in action for more than five decades.
+It now occasionally happens that earlier Skowroneck harpsichords are being offered for re-sale.
+These instruments were all hand-made to the very highest standards and I have a strong interest that they are kept in a good state and end up in good hands.
 I therefore offer the non-profit service of bringing sellers and buyers of used Skowroneck harpsichords together.

 * Do you own a harpsichord made by Martin Skowroneck and want to sell it?